1846–1860 cholera pandemic: 1854 Broad Street cholera outbreak

 The 1854 Broad Street cholera outbreak was a severe outbreak of cholera that occurred in 1854 near Broad Street (now Broadwick Street) in the Soho district of London, England, and occurred during the third cholera pandemic.
 This outbreak, which killed 616 people, is best known for the physician John Snow's study of its causes and his hypothesis that germ-contaminated water was the source of cholera, rather than particles in the air (referred to as "miasma").

 Snow identified the source of an 1854 cholera outbreak as the public water pump on Broad Street (now Broadwick Street).
 Although his studies were not entirely conclusive, his advocacy convinced the local council to disable the Broad Street pump by removing its handle.
-Snow later used a dot map to illustrate the cluster of cholera cases around the pump.
-He also used statistics to illustrate the connection between the quality of the water source and cholera cases, showing that water was being delivered to the outbreak area from sewage-polluted sections of the Thames, leading to an increased incidence of cholera.
+Snow later used a dot map to illustrate the cluster of cholera cases around the pump, later found to have been dug close to an old cesspit.
+He used statistics to illustrate the connection between the quality of the water source and cholera cases, and showed that a company was taking water from sewage-polluted sections of the Thames and delivering it to homes, resulting in an increased incidence of cholera among its customers.
 Snow's study was a major event in the history of public health and geography.
 It is regarded as one of the founding events of the science of epidemiology.

 This discovery came to influence public health and the construction of improved sanitation facilities beginning in the mid-19th century.
 Later, the term "focus of infection" would be used to describe sites, such as the Broad Street pump, in which conditions are good for transmission of an infection.
 John Snow's endeavor to find the cause of the transmission of cholera caused him to unknowingly create a double-blind experiment.